Chief ministership of Lia Finocchiaro: Public service

 As the chief executive of the Northern Territory Government, Finocchiaro has the ability to appoint public service heads, as well as reorganise executive branch departments.

 Upon her swearing-in as chief minister, Finocchiaro dismissed Marco Briceno and Karen Weston from their roles as the heads of health and education departments respectively.
 Finocchiaro also increased the number of government departments from 12 to 18, moved the youth justice portfolio from the Department of Corrections to the Department of Territory Families, as well as removed the departments responsible for climate change and Indigenous treaty.

 Legislative agenda

 Crime

 Early in her term, Finocchiaro used her large majority in the NT Parliament to introduce and pass various bills relating to the CLP crime agenda; including 'Declan's law'.
 Declan's law, named after a victim of youth crime — Declan Laverty, established a doctrine that courts assume that bail not be granted to both youth and adult violent offenders, irrespective of whether or not a weapon was involved in the crime.

 The Finocchiaro government in the parliament introduced a bill promised during the election campaign to lower the criminal age of responsibility from 12 to 10 years of age.
 The bill passed the parliament In October 2024.

+Despite criticism from human rights groups such as Amnesty International, it was found in November 2025 that as a result of the crime policies, crime had decreased across the Northern Territory, particularly in Alice Springs.